Funky Dragon: AGM

-Every year Grand Council representatives get the chance to meet with Assembly Ministers to question them on issues that are affecting young people across Wales.
-During the meetings, the young people are able to follow up on any issues talked of in a previous meeting and use the time to get to know the Ministers better.
+Every year Grand Council representatives got the chance to meet with Welsh Ministers to question them on issues that are affecting young people across Wales.
+During the meetings, the young people were able to follow up on any issues talked of in a previous meeting and use the time to get to know the Ministers better.

-The questions are decided by the grand council, youth forums, specific interest groups and any other groups of young people wishing to ask a question and get an answer from Assembly Members.
+The questions were decided by the grand council, youth forums, specific interest groups and any other groups of young people wishing to ask a question and get an answer from Assembly Members.